Organizing your #ProtestPP event

 Generally speaking, the police will be cooperative and friendly.
 They’re there to keep the peace and ensure that your civil rights—including your rights to freedom of speech and assembly—are respected.

 One question that may be on your mind is: “Do I need to contact the police to let them know about this protest?”
-Generally speaking, we do not recommend contacting the police in advance, because your protest on public property does not require their permission.
+Generally speaking, we do not recommend contacting the police in advance, because your event on public property does not require their permission.
 However, in some cases—for example, if you expect a significant counter-protest—you may wish to inform the police of the situation.

 For your protest, choose a specific police liaison to whom all police interaction will be referred.
 This should be you or a trusted individual whom you designate.